 We love the Web.
 Seriously, we do.
 But sometimes, achieving what you want is a little harder and takes a little longer than you’d really want.
-It’s for that reason that we’ve put together a list of 27 of the most useful extensions for Google’s Chrome browser.
+It’s for that reason that we’ve put together a list of 27 of the best Chrome extensions you can find around.

 We’ve broken them down into groups of a few per category to keep it organized, which means we’ve invariably missed out a few of your favorites – let us know in the comments or on our Facebook page and we’ll keep this list updated.

 Our biggest ever edition of TNW Conference is fast approaching!
 Join 10,000 tech leaders this May in Amsterdam.

 Before jumping in, it’s worth noting that you should only install Chrome extensions that you feel confident in trusting – most require permissions to view all your browsing data, at the least.

 And if you’d rather view this article on one page, you can do so here – or jump directly to your chosen section below.

 Pocket is no stranger to anyone at this point, but that doesn’t mean it should be overlooked in a list of essential Chrome extensions either.
 If you find yourself opening more stories than you can possibly read in one sitting, Pocket is definitely worth checking out.

 Once you’ve installed the Chrome extension (a Chrome app is also available, if you prefer) and logged in, the Pocket icon should appear in your toolbar.
 Now all you need to do is press it each time you discover an article or any other page that you’d like to read later.